 1. Clean Your Green

 The Aquarium hosts numerous Clean the Creek events throughout the year where volunteers join us to pick up litter in areas around Owls Creek.
 Our hope is to collect the trash before it finds its way into the waterways leading to the ocean.
 Even though we cannot currently host these events, we encourage you to Clean Your Green right where you are!
 Enjoy some fresh air and take a walk but bring a bag with you to collect litter.
 Help keep the areas around your home and neighborhood free of trash.
-You could also commit to one of our future Clean the Creek events once we can reschedule!
+You could also commit to one of our future Volunteer events once we can reschedule!

 2. BEE Productive